 Maria Laura Barreto

-Maria Laura is a lawyer and Ph.D. in Mineral Engineering.
-She has 25 years of experience in the field of extractive industries and environmental law.
-Her career involves three major phases in different locations: Mozambique, Brazil and Canada.
+Maria Laura is a lawyer and Ph.D. in Mineral Engineering with over 25 years of experience in the field of extractive industries and environmental law.
+Her career involves three major phases in different locations: Mozambique, Brazil, and Canada.
 In Mozambique, she was a senior legal advisor to the Minister of Mineral Resources.
-In Brazil, during 17 years, she became an academic both as a researcher and professor, and she continued her work as a Senior Legal and Policy Advisor for the Secretary of Mining and Metallurgy, particularly in the area of international environmental negotiations.
-Arriving in Canada in 2002, she co-founded a consulting company, the Materials Efficiency Research Group, which has been actively engaged with a range of governments, companies and NGOs in the field of environmental law and extractive industries.
+In Brazil, for 17 years, she worked in the Academia, both as researcher and professor, and continued her work as a Senior Legal and Policy Advisor for the Secretary of Mining and Metallurgy, particularly in the area of international environmental negotiations.
+Arriving in Canada in 2002, she co-founded a consulting company, the Materials Efficiency Research Group, which has been actively engaged with a range of governments, companies, and NGOs in the field of environmental law and extractive industries.
 She is also a visiting professor at universities in British Columbia, Spain and the USA.
 During recent years, she has worked primarily with the University of Ottawa at the IUCN Academy of Environmental Law.
-Dr. Barreto is also a member of RESPOMIN, the Iberoamerican network for responsible ASM coordinated by ARM, and advisor on regulatory and public policy issues relating to ASM.
+Maria Laura is also a member of RESPOMIN, the Iberoamerican network for responsible ASM coordinated by ARM, and advisor on regulatory and public policy issues relating to ASM.

-Peruvian, artisanal miner since 1993, in 1999 he become shareholder of the mining Enterprise La Victoria S.A.
-In 2001 he assumed the general management and in May of 2001 he assumed the responsibility, among other miners and sectors, of formulating a law project for the formalization of Artisanal mining in Peru.
-Supported by international cooperation, he participated in the organization of the first artisanal miners encounter realized in the city of Arequipa, there he was elected president of the Coordinating Commission of Artisanal Miners of the Middle South.
-With the support of other leaders from Puno and Madre de Dios regions in Peru, were key actors for passing the law 27651 of Formalization and Promotion of Small Scale and Artisanal Mining, is released.
-In July of 2002 he assumes the presidency of the Regional Association of Artisanal Miners Producers of the Middle South and Center of Peru, AMASUC.
+Manuel is a Peruvian artisanal miner since 1993.
+In 1999 he became a shareholder of the mining Enterprise La Victoria S.A. becoming general manager in 2001.
+That same year he worked alongside other miners and organizations in the drafting of a law project for the formalization of Artisanal mining in Peru.
+With the support of international cooperation, he helped to organize the first artisanal miners’ encounter gathered in the city of Arequipa, where he was elected president of the Coordinating Commission of Artisanal Miners of the Mid-south.
+Manuel, and other leaders from Puno and Madre de Dios regions in Peru, were key actors for passing the law 27651 of Formalization and Promotion of Small Scale and Artisanal Mining.
+In July of 2002, he assumed the presidency of the Regional Association of Artisanal Miners Producers of the Mid-south and Center of Peru, AMASUC.